Fordi/buildless/production.md

 Production builds
 -----------------

 So you decided to make an optimized production build.
+I mean, the name is "Buildless", so I don't get it\*, but I can't stop you.

 ## Setup

 1. If you haven't already, move your entire source code into `./src`.

-2. Make sure your app's entry point is named `index.js`, and that this is pulled in from your index.html.
+2. Make sure your app's entry point is named `./src/index.js`, and that this is pulled in from your index.html and replaced with:
+    ```html
+    <script async defer type="module" src="./index.js"></script>
+    ```

+    If you need to significantly restructure for this (or you just want to), make sure to test that the source still works before continuing.

-3. If you haven't already, run `npm init` on your project root
+3. If you haven't make this a node project already:
+    1. run `npm init` on your project root.
-3. Run `npm i -D @fordi-org/buildless`
+    2. Run `npm i -D @fordi-org/buildless`.
-4. In your `package.json`, get rid of `"main": "index.js"`, and add:
+    3. In your `package.json`, get rid of `"main": "index.js"`, and add:
       ```json
       "browser": "dist/index.html",
       "scripts": {
         "build": "webpack",
         "src": "http-server src",
-      "dist": "http-server dist -g",
+        "dist": "http-server dist",
         "clean": "rm -rf dist"
       },
       ```

-5. Last, create a `webpack.config.js` containing the following:
+4. Last, create a `webpack.config.js` containing the following:
     ```javascript
     module.exports = require('@fordi-org/buildless/lib/webpack.config.js')();
     ```